 FINANCIAL STATEMENT ITEM KEY AUDIT MATTERS HOW THE MATTER WAS ADDRESSED IN THE AUDIT OUTSTANDING CLAIMS PROVISION IFRS requires the Scheme to make provision for all future cash outflows for which a past event has occurred.
 In doing so the Scheme calculates a best estimate of claims payments for claim events occurring prior to year-end but for which the Scheme has not been notified.
-The amount is disclosed on the face of the statement of financial position as well as in note 5 of the annual financial statements.
+The amount is disclosed on the face of the statement of financial position as well as in note 7 of the Financial Statements.
 This matter is considered a key audit matter as the underlying calculation requires the use of significant assumptions, estimates and judgement by management.
-We performed testing on the claims listing post year end to ensure that it is accurate and complete; We performed a reasonability test on the IBNR by obtaining the value of claims paid in the first 3 months post year end with service dates in 2018 but submission dates in 2019, which we then compared to the IBNR recorded and recommended adjustments where necessary; We challenged key assumptions over future claims to be paid and the calculation methodology therein; and We engaged with management around the rational for any adjustments or decisions over and above the numeric calculation.
-CLAIMS EXPENSE Risk claims incurred is a key audit focus area and represents a significant expense in the Statement of Comprehensive Income.
+We assessed the competence of the person and organisation performing the calculation; We performed testing on the claims listing post year end to ensure that it is accurate and complete; We performed a reasonability test on the IBNR by obtaining the value of claims paid in the first 3 months post year end with service dates in 2019 but submission dates in 2020, which we then compared to the IBNR recorded and recommended adjustments where necessary; We challenged key assumptions over future claims to be paid and the calculation methodology therein; and We engaged with management around the rational for any adjustments or decisions over and above the numeric calculation.

+FINANCIAL STATEMENT ITEM KEY AUDIT MATTERS HOW THE MATTER WAS ADDRESSED IN THE AUDIT CLAIMS EXPENSE Risk claims incurred is a key audit focus area and represents a significant expense in the Statement of Comprehensive Income.
 The validity and accuracy of the claims are dependent on the Scheme's administration and IT system involved in the processing of claims.
-Due to extensive audit focus and the high volume of claims processed by Imperial Group Medical Scheme, risk claims incurred was considered a key audit matter for this year end.
-We assessed the report of internal audit over the claims control environment; We compared a sample of the claim expenses paid to the actual claim form submitted, the benefits balance and tariffs provided for in terms of the rules and the applicable PMB in order to assess validity of actual claims paid; We calculated the number of days between date of payment and date of receipt of claim, and investigated reasons for claims paid after more than 30 days;
+Due to extensive audit focus and the high volume of claims processed by the Scheme, risk claims incurred was considered a key audit matter for this year end.
+We assessed the report of internal audit over the claims control environment; We compared a sample of the claim expenses paid to the actual claim submitted to assess the accuracy and validity of claims paid; We used data analytic techniques on the claims population in order to identify exceptions based on set criteria which were then subjected to further testing; and We verified that contributions were up to date at the date of treatment where claims were paid.